 1. Your annual deductible

-The allowable Medicare Part D deductible for 2023 is $505, an increase from $480 in 2022.
-Different providers may charge you the entire deductible, a partial deductible, or waive your deductible entirely, depending on your circumstances.
+The maximum allowable Medicare Part D deductible for 2025 is $590 (up from $545 in 2024).
+Different providers may charge the entire deductible, a partial deductible, or waive it entirely, depending on your plan.
 Once you satisfy the deductible, you enter the initial coverage stage.

 How Medicare tracks your spending

-If you have Medicare Part D insurance, it's essential to understand that Medicare tracks your out-of-pocket costs annually to help protect you from paying for services twice.
-So, for example, if you've already satisfied the deductible on one plan and then switch to a new plan mid-year because you moved, Medicare can identify that you've already paid the deductible so that you won't incur any additional costs.
+Medicare tracks your out-of-pocket costs annually (known as TrOOP) to help protect you from paying for services twice.
+For example, if you've already satisfied the deductible on one plan and then switch to a new plan mid-year (e.g., due to moving), Medicare can recognize your prior payments so you won't incur additional costs.

 Part D drug plans can also change from year to year.
-Your plan's benefits, formulary, pharmacy network, provider network, premium, and/or co-payments/co-insurance may change each year on January 1st.
-Medicare provides an Annual Election Period which means you can change your plan if you wish to do so.
-This is from October 15 through December 7th every year.
+Your plan's benefits, formulary, pharmacy network, premium, and/or copayments/coinsurance may change on January 1st each year.
+Medicare provides an Annual Election Period from October 15 through December 7th every year, during which you can change your plan if needed.

-• Quantity Limits: restricts how much medication can be purchased at once (or with each refill).
-If your physician prescribes over the quantity limit, they're typically required to fill an exception form.
+: Restricts how much medication can be purchased at once (or with each refill).
+If your physician prescribes over the limit, they may need to file an exception form.

-These restrictions can affect any Part D plan and are particularly common when requesting pain medication, opiates or narcotics.
-If you require large amounts of pain medication, you'll likely face extra paperwork regardless of your chosen plan type.
+These restrictions can affect any Part D plan and are particularly common for pain medications, opioids, or narcotics.
+If you require large amounts of pain medication, you may face extra paperwork regardless of your plan type.

-Some medications aren't covered under Part D, and if you need a specific drug that isn't on the plan's formulary, you'll need to file an exception to get your drug approved.
-Unfortunately, not all drugs get approved, so you may have to pay out of pocket for medications not covered by your plan.
+Some medications aren't covered under Part D. If you need a specific drug not on the plan's formulary, you'll need to file an exception to get approval.
+Not all exceptions are granted, so you may have to pay out of pocket for non-covered medications.

-To understand how rules and restrictions affect your plan, we recommend speaking to an experienced health insurance agent who can talk to you about how regulations impact your prescription costs.
-It's also a good idea to check your plan's formulary to determine if any conditions apply to the medication you're likely to need.
+To understand how these rules and restrictions affect your plan, we recommend speaking to an experienced health insurance agent who can explain how they impact your prescription costs.
+It's also a good idea to check your plan's formulary to see if any conditions apply to the medications you need.

 How much does Medicare Part D cost?

-When you enroll in a Medicare Part D plan, you'll be required to pay a monthly premium to your insurer.
-This applies to everyone unless you qualify for Medicare's low-income subsidy.
+When you enroll in a Medicare Part D plan, you'll pay a monthly premium to your insurer.
+This applies to everyone unless you qualify for Medicare's low-income subsidy (Extra Help).

 Eligibility for Medicare Part D

-If you're currently enrolled in either Medicare Part A or Medicare Part B, then you are eligible to enroll in Medicare Part D. When searching for the right plan for your prescription needs, be sure you check that the plan is available in your area.
-If you need help, talk to a North Carolina based health insurance agent at Health Plans of NC.
+If you're currently enrolled in either Medicare Part A or Medicare Part B, you are eligible to enroll in Medicare Part D. When searching for the right plan for your prescription needs, be sure to check that the plan is available in your area.
+If you need help, talk to a North Carolina-based health insurance agent at Health Plans of NC.

 Is Medicare Part D necessary?

-Taking out a Medicare Part D plan depends on your circumstances and how often you currently use prescription drugs or expect to in the future.
-Many medications on the market cost hundreds or even thousands of dollars each year, which would be difficult to afford if you don't have the right coverage in place.
-More importantly, if you don’t enroll in a Medicare Part D plan when you become eligible to do so, you will pay a late enrollment penalty in the future when you do decide to enroll in a Part D plan.
+Whether you need a Medicare Part D plan depends on your circumstances and how often you use or expect to use prescription drugs.
+Many medications cost hundreds or even thousands of dollars each year, making them difficult to afford without coverage.
+More importantly, if you don’t enroll in a Medicare Part D plan when you first become eligible, you may face a lifetime late enrollment penalty if you decide to enroll later.
+The penalty is calculated as 1% of the national base beneficiary premium ($36.78 in 2025) for each full month you were eligible but went without coverage.

-If you have any questions about Medicare parts A B C D, or any other health insurance plan, talking to a health insurance broker NC can help.
-We'll work with you to understand your prescription needs and find your best plan.
+If you have any questions about Medicare Parts A, B, C, or D, or any other health insurance plan, talking to a health insurance broker in NC can help.
+We'll work with you to understand your prescription needs and find the best plan.
 So get in touch with us today.

 Ready to get started?